Board of Directors 2015

-Jane is a Curriculum Developer for a captive automotive corporation.
+A board member since 2011, Jane is a Curriculum Developer for Toyota.
 She has a master’s degree in Education, with a specialty in Instructional Technology, and is a member of the American Society of Trainers and Developers (ASTD) She is a published author and photographer, and is a Distinguished Toastmaster with Toastmasters International.

-Jennie Redner, MAI, is a real estate appraiser and consultant providing valuations and advice on commercial and residential property with more than 25 years experience.
-TerraFirma, Jennie’s business, solves real estate problems, primarily serving families, partnerships and small businesses.
+A board member since 2007, Jennie Redner, MAI, is a real estate appraiser and consultant providing valuations and advice on commercial and residential property with more than 25 years’ experience.
+TerraFirma, Jennie’s appraisal business, solves real estate problems, primarily serving families, partnerships and small businesses.
 Typical appraisal problems that families encounter include the valuation of real estate for gifts to children, for the estate tax return required upon the death of a parent, or for dissolution of a marriage.
 Families seek her help to value minority, partial and fractional interests and she assists investors with testimony in court to help resolve a dispute.
 Jennie is passionate about providing the arts to children because of her childhood exposure to the arts.
 That training gave her opportunities to perform and build confidence from an early age.

 Surisa Rivers Law Office

-Surisa Rivers is a litigation attorney focusing on high-impact cases affecting the rights of persons with disabilities.
+A board member since 2008, Surisa Rivers started her own law practice in 2013 as a special education attorney, representing students with disabilities throughout Los Angeles, San Bernardino, and Orange Counties.
+Between 2010 and 2013, she was a litigation attorney for the Disability Rights Legal Center, focusing on high-impact cases affecting the rights of persons with disabilities.
 Prior to moving to Los Angeles in 2006, Surisa was a special education attorney for low-income parents and students in Philadelphia, PA.
 Through this work, she learned that 50-70% of children in our juvenile justice system have learning or other disabilities.
-It became clear to Surisa that the only way to lead these precious youth away from the criminal justice system was through education, which TOHYF accomplishes each year by providing exceptional arts education programming to at-risk youth.
-Surisa has been a board member of Theatre Of Hearts since 2008 and devotes her time to the cause because of the thousands of youth TOHYF positively affects through art and culture.
-Surisa and her husband Armand live in Eagle Rock, with their dog Leyla.
+It became clear to Surisa that the only way to lead these precious youth away from the criminal justice system was through education, which Theater of Hearts accomplishes each year by providing exceptional arts education programming to at-risk youth.

-Pat Prescott is a 30-year radio veteran who spent 23 years on-air in New York and has been co-host of the morning show on 94.7 The Wave in Los Angeles for the past 10 years.
+A board member since 2005, Pat Prescott is a 30-year radio veteran who has spent 20+ years on-air in New York and has been co-host of the morning show on 94.7 The Wave in Los Angeles for the past 10 years.
 She is a passionate advocate for children, education and the arts.

-Karolyn Ali received an Academy Award Nomination as Producer of “Tupac: Resurrection”, the 2005 documentary feature film about the life and times of artist/rapper Tupac Shakur.
-In addition to producing the documentary feature for MTV Films/Amaru Entertainment, Inc., released by Paramount Pictures, Karolyn was also an editor of the companion book Tupac Resurrection 1971–1996 for MTV Books/Atria Books, distributed by Simon & Schuster.
-She also shepherded the production of and edited Afeni Shakur: Evolution of a Revolutionary written by Jasmine Guy for Atria Books/Simon & Schuster.
-Ali went on to edit Many Blessings: A Tapestry of Accomplished African-American Women, written by and published by Sonnee Weedn, PhD.
-“KLA$H”, starring Jasmine Guy and Giancarlo Esposito, was Karolyn’s feature film debut as a producer.
+A founding board member, former Board Chair, Board Secretary and Board Treasurer, Karolyn is president and film producer for kAliCo Productions.
+Karolyn received an Academy Award Nomination as Producer of “Tupac: Resurrection” the 2005 documentary feature film about the life and times of artist/rapper Tupac Shakur.
+In addition to producing the documentary feature for MTV Films/Amaru Entertainment, Inc., released by Paramount Pictures, Karolyn was an editor of the companion book Tupac Resurrection 1971–1996 for MTV Books/Atria Books, distributed by Simon & Schuster.
+She shepherded the production of and edited Afeni Shakur: Evolution of a Revolutionary written by Jasmine Guy for Atria Books/Simon & Schuster.
+Ali edited Many Blessings: A Tapestry of Accomplished African-American Women, written by and published by Sonnee Weedn, PhD.
+“KLA$H” starring Jasmine Guy and Giancarlo Esposito, was Karolyn’s feature film debut as a producer.
 The independent music-driven thriller was filmed in 1994 on location in Kingston, Jamaica.
-Recently, she served as Program Director for the Turks & Caicos International Film Festival.
+She went on to be Program Director for the Turks & Caicos International Film Festival.
 Karolyn earned the prestigious Lillian Gish Award from Women In Film, and was also selected as the NAACP/Legal Defense Fund’s AT&T Entrepreneur of the Year.

-Ian is a General Contractor specializing in Restaurant and Food Facilities.
-With over 50 years in the restaurant field restaurants he built range from fast food stops to haute cuisine emporiums.
-If it can’t be done, if it’s impossible to do…we do it.
-Ian joined the Board of TOHYF because of his own affiliation with the arts and saw the need to fill a void in the arts education system for at-risk youth.
+A founding board member, Ian is a General Contractor specializing in Restaurant and Food Facilities.
+With over 50 years in the restaurant field building the infrastructure for restaurants ranging from fast food stops to haute cuisine emporiums.
+Ian joined the Board because of his own affiliation with the arts and saw the need to fill a void in the arts education system for at-risk youth.